 - 3. Select Yes and press Enter. - 4.
-Hold down the Num button on the remote control and use the numeric buttons to set a four-digit password.
+Press and hold down the Num button on the remote control and use the numeric buttons to set a four-digit password.

 The password displays as as you enter it.
 Then you see the confirmation prompt.